 |

-Today, you are likely to spend a great deal of time looking for a downtown retail store wanting to buy either a flower arrangement for your aunt or a birthday greeting card for your uncle.
-Be on the lookout for poorly written technical manuals.
+Today, you are likely to spend a great deal of time searching for a specialty store trying to buy either a birthday greeting card for your father or a T-shirt commemorating the first day of spring.
+Be on the lookout for empty parking spaces that appear to be near the entrance to a store.
 Your Complete Scope

 This isn't me!
 What am I?